giadom/Debugging_with_API_Monitor/Filters/README.md

 # Table of content
-At:
-- "Filters" you will find the filters to be feeded to API Monitor.
+- ".xml" filters the following APIs
+  Column1
+-